ihh/bracery/README.md

 ~~~~
 and so on.

+Symbols can also be bound to functions that return strings, or [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for strings.

 # Comparison with Tracery

 In Tracery, variables and symbols share the same namespace, as part of the design.